bofinbabu/nlp-guide/README.md

 ## Semantic Role Labeling

-Semantic Role Labelling (SRL) is the process of assigning labels to words or phrases in a sentence that shows their semantic role in a sentence. `agent`, `goal`,  `result` etc are examples of some semantic roles.
+Semantic Role Labelling (SRL) is the process of assigning labels to words or phrases in a sentence that shows their semantic role in that sentence. `agent`, `goal`,  `result` etc are examples of some semantic roles.

 For example, in the sentence `"Mary sold the book to John”`, the task `to sell` represents the predicate, `Mary` represents the seller (agent), `the book` represents the goods (theme), and `John` represents the recipient.